 A typical spectrograph collects data from a line through an image (one dimension) and offers spectral data over one spatial dimension.
 The Integral Field Unit rearranges points of light so that the slit includes data across a two-dimensional area, but at a relatively low spatial resolution.
 Spectrographs are often built so they can be used with or without the Integral Field Unit.

 Methods used: Image Slicer directs light from different parts of the image into a slit such that parts of the image across two dimensions are all fed through the one dimension of the slit width.
-UVES of the European Southern Observatory Very Large Telescope (ESO VLT) does this.
+UVES of the ESO VLT does this.

 Lenslet array has a lens for each pixel.
-SAURON of William Herschel Telescope (WHT) uses this.
+SAURON of the William Herschel Telescope (WHT) uses this.

 Fibers uses optical fibers to direct the image into a single slit.
 INTEGRAL, another IFU for WHT, uses this.